pypeit/PypeIt/doc/mosfire.rst

     data end

+`frametype` is automatically assigned to each frame using the values of various header keywords, see :ref:`mosfire_frames_report`.
 The dither pattern, position and offset associated to each fame is reported here, but the `calib`, `comb_id`, `bkg_id` columns are not properly set.
 The user can use the dither information to help guide the edit of these columns.